oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-024.png "After rekeying the pluggable database TDE Master Key (MEK)")

+## Task 9: Create an isolated PDB (with its own keystore and keystore password)

+If the PDB **creates a master key**, that master key can only go into the wallet that is owned by the CDB$ROOT, automatically making the PDB a united PDB.
+If the PDB **creates a keystore**, that configures it to become an isolated PDB:

 ## Task 10: Optionally, Restore Before TDE

 1. Execute this script to restore the pfile